nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ##### CnmResponse

-The `CnmResponse` lambda generates a CNM response message and puts it on a the `CNMResponseStream` Kinesis stream.
+The `CnmResponse` Lambda generates a CNM response message and puts it on a the `CNMResponseStream` Kinesis stream.

-The `CnmResponse` lambda package is provided (as of release 1.8) in the `cumulus-data-shared` bucket, with documentation provided in the [source repository](https://git.earthdata.nasa.gov/projects/POCUMULUS/repos/cnmresponsetask/browse).
+The `CnmResponse` Lambda package is provided (as of release 1.8) in the `cumulus-data-shared` bucket, with documentation provided in the [source repository](https://git.earthdata.nasa.gov/projects/POCUMULUS/repos/cnmresponsetask/browse).

 You can read more about the expected schema a `CnmResponse` record on the wiki page for [Cloud Notification Mechanism](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cloud+Notification+Mechanism#CloudNotificationMechanism-ResponseMessageFields).